 Focuses on the basic knowledge necessary to become a responsible consumer: contemporary economic issues as they relate to women, consumer protection and involvement, and women consumer behavior.
 In the contemporary economic issues section, focus is on discrimination, poverty, and social justice from a woman's perspective.
-This course includes an emphasis on budgeting and an ethical case model approach that helps a woman manage economic needs with a responsible lifestyle.
-It includes personal debt, determining net worth, and issues related to a drastic change in financial strength.
+Includes an emphasis on budgeting and an ethical case model approach that helps the consumer manage economic needs with a responsible lifestyle.
+Includes personal debt, determining net worth, and issues related to a drastic change in financial strength.
 Fulfills general studies requirement.
-WED only.
+Woods Online only.